 However, if a person is experiencing new or worsening cold intolerance, it might be a sign of an underlying condition.

-Anyone concerned about cold intolerance or anyone who experiences additional symptoms should see a doctor for an evaluation.
+Anyone concerned about cold intolerance or anyone who experiences additional symptoms should contact a doctor for an evaluation.